jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The D diminished shape can be gripped with
+`xx1242`.

 **Practice D shapes with harmonized triads in the key of C major:**

 | 4th string root on fret | Note | Shape  | Chord |